Are you having difficulty finding original and interesting ideas for your next post?

 (And don’t forget that while YOU personally might have seen and read hundreds or even thousands of blog posts in your time, that usually doesn’t apply to the majority of your potential readership.)

-Here are the best types of posts I’ve discovered to greatly improve your chances to boost traffic to your blog:
+Here are the best types of blog posts that I’ve discovered greatly improve your chances to boost traffic to your blog:

 1. List Posts (Listicles)

 List posts (or listicles as they’re more popularly known) are everywhere you look on the Blogosphere these days, and for very good reason.
 They just work!

 An ever-growing number of people are quickly scanning articles (often just the headlines) on their mobile devices while working, travelling or eating, and listicles are a perfect fit for this form of reader behavior.